stephencombs/stephencombs/README.md

 ## Hi there 👋

 I am **Stephen Combs**, a **Software Engineer working @ Paycor**.
-I have a demonstrated history of working in the information technology and services industry. **Skilled in Angular, React, NodeJS, Spring, Typescript, and AWS**.
+I have a demonstrated history of working in the information technology and services industry. **Skilled in Angular, React, Spring, Typescript, and AWS**.
 I recieved my Bachelor of Science for Computer Information Systems concentrating in Cyber Defense from the University of Dayton.

 ---

 - 🔭 I’m currently working as a **Software Engineer working @ Paycor**
-- 🌱 I’m currently learning **Microservices Infrastructures w/ AWS**
-- 💬 Ask me about **Web Development**
 - 📫 How to reach me: **Email or Twitter**
 - 😄 Pronouns: **He/Him**